SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - Visually modernized core UI screens by redesigning login/logout pages, replacing outdated illustrations, and fixing the Receipts/PDF viewer to preserve proper image and document aspect ratios.

 This initiative helped me zoom out, spot patterns, and work across the entire web app surface area.
 It was a deep dive into design fidelity, frontend rigor, and cross-team collaboration.
 [Read in detail here](https://stories.fylehq.com/p/swachh-webapp-abhiyan)

+## 🔹 C1-app v2 -> Platform API Migration (3rd April 2025) (Initiative 7)
+This was my first initiative in the C1 Expense Management domain (our custom solution for expense management to [capitalone.com](https://www.capitalone.com/), and I quickly ramped up on understanding the C1 App's architecture and workflows.

+**Here’s what I worked on:**
+- Successfully migrated `11+ legacy v2 APIs to the new Platform API` cluster in just `1.5 months`, ensuring improved consistency, scalability, and long-term maintainability of C1 Expense Management services.

+- Familiarized myself with the C1 App’s structure and quickly navigated complex flows and dependencies, which helped me deliver efficiently with minimal handholding.

+This initiative helped me build strong foundational knowledge of the C1 domain and made me more confident in handling cross-functional API-level migrations once more.